idleberg/atom-build-sassc/README.md

 [Atom Build](https://atombuild.github.io/) provider for `sassc`, compiles Sass into CSS.
 Supports the [linter](https://atom.io/packages/linter) package for error highlighting.

 If you prefer Ruby Sass, take note of the separate [build-sass](https://atom.io/packages/build-sass) package.
-When in doubt, consult this [comparison chart](http://sass-compatibility.github.io/) .
+When in doubt, consult the [Sass Compatibility](http://sass-compatibility.github.io/) chart.

 ## Installation